Updated 31 August, 2021

 Feedback provided by nurses and doctors is an integral part of development.
 Nurses and doctors are not usual users but rather field experts.
 So the objective of a developer is to "extract" the knowledge and install it in the project.

 Agile developers assume simplicity in every user story and it leads to a greater stability and maintainability of the entire product.
-Without aspiration to keep the code simple, medical applications tend to grow over months, so the time needed to make changes in them also grows drastically.
+Without the aspiration to keep the code simple, medical applications tend to grow over months, so the time needed to make changes in them also grows drastically.

-Developing of a custom Electronic Medical Record is a complex process.
+Developing a custom Electronic Medical Record is a complex process.
 The standards supported by CMS are complicated and one should spend some time on thinking through the right project architecture.
 When building it, it is recommended to pay attention to the output reports and closing statements, because they may be essential for defining the workflow and the timeline of medical procedures.

 Our strong preference is to use the agile approach to develop applications of this kind, because it is natural in the circumstances where frequent feedback is a part of the development procedure.
 Also, it allows the project owner to try and adjust the functionality as it appears.